gabledata/tutorial/README.md

 ## Step 2: Creating Your First Data Contract

 The tutorial repository includes three data asset files for a fake public transit agency.
-The data assets are two Protobuf files and one Avro file which handle different aspects of the data for the public transit agency.
+The data assets are two Protobuf files and one Avro file which represent different events for the public transit agency.

 ### Create a new branch to add the contract

 You are going to create a new data contract in the tutorial repository.
-Rather than creating the contract in the `main` branch of the repository, it is best practice to use branches and then make a Pull Request to merge the changes in.
-The PR allows others to comment on your changes and also allows the Github Actions to validate the contract is syntactically correct before pushing changes.
+Just like code changes, rather than creating the contract in the `main` branch of the repository, it's best practice to create a new branch, and open a Pull Request for the changes.
+The PR allows others to comment on your changes, and also allows the Github Actions to validate the contract is syntactically correct before pushing changes.

 You can either create a new branch using the Github web interface or using the git command line tools.
 This tutorial will walk through creating the branch using the git command line.
 In the tutorial repository on your local machine: